Algorithmic Game Theory, Autumn Semester 2020

 Price of Stability.
 Mechanisms with money

-- Price of Stability (fair cost sharing games, tight bound).
+- Price of Stability (fair cost sharing games, tight bound)

-- Truthful mechanisms (2nd price auction, shortest path, truthfulness).
+- Truthful mechanisms (2nd price auction, shortest path, truthfulness)

 |

-Price of Stability and Introduction to Mechanism Design (until Section 2.1) |
+Price of Stability and Introduction to Mechanism Design - sect 2.4 next week

-Exercise set 5 |
+Exercise Set 5 |

 6 |